moule-group/ElPh/README.md

 elph -mu
 ```

+## Arguments

+-q --mesh: Defining a mesh grid.
+(Defaults to [8,8,8])

+-m --mol: The numbering of molecule 1 2 and 3

+-s --supercell: The supercell matrix (Defaults to [2,2,2])

+-mu --mobility: Calculate the mobility

+-o --output: Mobility calculation output name (Defaults to tlt_mobility.json)

 # Theory:
-This will divide into 2 parts.
-First part is transfer integral J and the second part is electron phonon coupling parameter g.
+This will divide into 3 parts.
+First part is transfer integral J, the second part is electron phonon coupling parameter g and the last part is transient localization theory.

 ## Transfer integral J
-The method we use is called dimer projection method (DIPRO) (Note: Some people call it Fragment orbital Method (FO)), it is first proposed by D. Andrienko group in 2010 research paper.
+The method we use is called dimer projection method (DIPRO) (Note: Some people call it Fragment orbital Method (FO)), it is proposed by D. Andrienko group in 2010 research paper.
 Transfer integral between 2 molecules i and j:
 $J_{ij} = <i|H|j>$
 The reason why we cannot simply the equation above is because overlap matrix S is not 0 in molecular crystals.
 Therefore, we have to apply effective transfer integral